How to Buy Yelp Reviews – Read This First

 Make Customers Aware of Your Yelp Profile

 It’s safe to say that the majority of your customers won’t go searching for your business on Yelp just to leave a review.
 Most customers simply won’t think about leaving a review, and others probably aren’t aware that you even have a Yelp page.
+So let them know!
+Yelp makes this easy by offering badges you can put on your website and in emails, as well as providing “Find Us On Yelp” stickers that you can put in your physical place of business.

 Responding to any current feedback on your Yelp page, no matter how little there may be, can show any visitors that your main concern is a quality product (or service) and happy customers!